-12. What do you expect from a roommate?
+12. What do you expect from a Potential Roomie?

-While finding out if they’re a fit for you, think about how you’ll be a fit for them.
-Are your habits and lifestyle decisions something that your roommate is looking for in a roommate?
+While finding out if they’re a good roommate match for you, think about how you’ll be a good match for them.
+Are your habits and lifestyle decisions something that your roommate is looking for in a prospective roommate?

 13. What do you think about shopping for groceries together or sharing storage space?

 Ask if they usually shop for the home or just for themselves.
 With that, do they feel anything in the fridge is open to anyone, or are certain items for certain people?
-This is really important to avoid roommate conflicts.
+This is a question to avoid roommate conflicts.